 - Borrower qualifications might be hard to meet

 - The application process is slow and involved

 Bank of America Business Loans & Lines of Credit Overview

-Bank of America, based in Charlotte, NC, is the second largest bank in the United States (by assets), and with over 3,900 financial centers and around 15,000 ATMs, it’s one of the largest companies in the world.
+Bank of America is the second-largest bank in the United States (by assets), and with over 3,900 financial centers and around 15,000 ATMs, it’s one of the largest companies in the world.

 Table of Contents

 - Business Loan Services Offered By Bank Of America

 - Bank Of America Business Loan Borrower Requirements

 - Bank Of America Interest Rates & Fees